Kraken vs. Stars Prediction & Picks - NHL Playoffs Second Round Game 3

 Kraken vs. Stars Prediction & Picks: Line, Spread, Over/Under - NHL Playoffs Second Round Game 3

-The Dallas Stars are set for Game 3 of the NHL Playoffs Second Round against the Seattle Kraken at Climate Pledge Arena on Sunday, May 7, starting at 9:30 PM ET on TBS, SportsNet, and TVAS.
-The teams are knotted up 1-1 in the series.
-The Stars are favored (-145) against the Kraken (+125).
+The Dallas Stars ready in Game 3 of the NHL Playoffs Second Round against the Seattle Kraken at Climate Pledge Arena on Sunday, May 7, beginning at 9:30 PM ET on TBS, SportsNet, and TVAS.
+The series record is knotted up 1-1.
+The Stars are favored (-145) in this matchup against the Kraken (+125).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!

-Before watching this matchup, here is a peek at which squad we pick to come out on top in Sunday's NHL Playoffs Second Round action.
+Before watching this matchup, here is a look at which squad we pick to come out on top in Sunday's NHL Playoffs Second Round action.

 Kraken vs. Stars Predictions for Sunday

-Our computer model for this game calls for a final score of Kraken 4, Stars 3.
+Our computer model for this contest expects a final score of Kraken 4, Stars 3.

 - Moneyline Pick: Kraken (+125)